Captain Green

 Captain Green’s superhero phase (Source)

 The mascot’s superhero look was short-lived - the frog design was brought back and has been in use to this day.
-His current look has a wider face and a heart-shaped belly design.
+His current look has a wider face and wears a heart-shaped emblem, which symbolises his deep-rooted love for the environment.
+The emblem also acts as a beacon, reflecting environmental well-being, and not caring for the environment leaves him feeling far from hoppy.

 Captain Green’s current look (Source)